 Financial advisers are people who give advice about investing and other financial services and products as part of their job or business.
 They include financial planners, mortgage and insurance brokers and people working for insurance companies, banks and building societies that provide advice about money, financial products and investing.

-AFAs can provide the same services as an RFA, but can also provide services in relation to category 1 products, and can provide an investment planning service.
+AFAs can provide the same services as an RFA, but can also provide services for category 1 products, and can provide an investment planning service.

-RFAs are individuals and they can give financial advice in relation to a category 2 product.
+RFAs are individuals and they can give financial advice for a category 2 product.
 They can also provide class advice and investment planning services to retail clients and financial adviser services to wholesale clients.

 Other (non-QFE) businesses providing financial adviser services have to be registered as a financial service provider.
 They may only provide personalised services to retail clients through an individual who is appropriately authorised or registered.